Keeping your teeth healthy requires more than just daily brushing and flossing—it also requires regular visits to your dentist.

 The most important thing you can do to help maintain a healthy smile is to brush and floss your teeth regularly to remove the sticky film of bacteria called plaque.
-We recommend you brush your teeth with a soft-bristled toothbrush at least twice a day for two minutes each time.
+Our dentist Peoria IL recommends you brush your teeth with a soft-bristled toothbrush at least twice a day for two minutes each time.
 Gently brush back and forth the surface of each tooth as well as in a circular motion at a 45 degree angle to the gum line.

-We also recommend you floss your teeth once a day to remove any plaque between your teeth that regular brushing doesn’t reach.
+Our dentist near me also recommends you floss your teeth once a day to remove any plaque between your teeth that regular brushing doesn’t reach.
 Brushing your tongue will also help you remove bacteria that causes bad breath.

 Having a professional cleaning and dental exam every six months will also help prevent you from developing gum disease and tooth decay.
 During your cleaning, a dental hygienist will remove any plaque and tartar (plaque that has hardened to the teeth and is more difficult to remove) as well as polish and remove stains from your teeth.
 Dental examinations are performed by the dentist and generally include a visual examination of tooth decay, gum disease evaluation, oral cancer screenings and an evaluation of soft tissues in the mouth and neck area.